SoFi Review: No-Fee Cash Management With Perks

 SoFi offers fee-free access to 55,000-plus Allpoint ATMs, while Chime’s fee-free network is the 38,000-strong MoneyPass network.

-SoFi is a good option for customers who are looking for low-fee financial products and are comfortable with a completely online banking experience.
+SoFi is a safe option for customers who are looking for low-fee financial products and are comfortable with a completely online banking experience.
 As SoFi doesn’t have any physical branches, customers must interact with the company exclusively through SoFi’s website and/or app.
 SoFi has broadened its portfolio to the point where many investors and savers can find products and services of interest.
 The sleek user interface, easy-to-understand products and customer-friendly approach of SoFi may be particularly appealing to those new to the world of saving and investing.

 SoFi is great at what it does, but it might not be the best choice for users looking for a one-stop shop approach to finance.
 SoFi has yet to offer either a complete banking experience or a full line of investment options, making it more of a supplemental choice than a primary one, at least at present.